code-terror/rust-url/UPGRADING.md

 ## Upgrading from url 1.x to 2.1+

-* The minimum supported Rust version is now v1.33.0.
-Verify that you can bump your library or application to the same MSRV.
+* The minimum supported Rust versio.

 * `Url` no longer implements `std::net::ToSocketAddrs`.
 You will instead need to explicitly call `socket_addrs` to convert your `Url` to a type that implements